 You will find a range of jobs available for non-teaching roles across the college and other services it offers.
 From curriculum planning and support, management and supervisory roles, and Day Opportunities service supporting people with disabilities and complex needs there's lots of roles for you to choose from.

-The successful candidate will be required to:
+The successful candidate will be able to:

 Tel: 01733 761361

-Closing date for receipt of all applications: Friday 1st August 2025 at 5pm
+Closing date for receipt of all applications: 12th December 2025 at 5pm

-Interviews to be held: TBC
+Interviews to be held: w/c 15th December 2025

 City College Peterborough is committed to Equality and Diversity and to ensuring the safeguarding of learners and carries out appropriate checks to ensure the suitability of staff working with children, young people and vulnerable adults.

-You will work to promote a person-centred approach of independence and empowerment of people using services.
-You will work with supported people in order for them to achieve their full potential through goal-centred care plans, and proactive case monitoring.
 You will have an awareness of the challenges facing people with learning disabilities and autism and be able to support individuals with their physical, emotional, and behavioural needs.
-You will have effective inter-personal skills such as negotiation, assertiveness and verbal communication.
-You will have the ability to use initiative, prioritise, and liaise with a range of other professionals.
-You will have the ability to work as part of a team and alone on base or in the community.
-You will have good verbal and written communication skills and the ability to deal confidently with a variety of situations.
+You will work alongside other team members to support individuals with all aspects of personal care and ensure individuals are able to maximise their independence.
+You will have effective inter-personal skills and be confident using a computer to log case files and complete relevant paperwork.
+You will have the ability to use your initiative, prioritise, and liaise with a range of other professionals.
+You will have the ability to work as part of a team, or individually, and be able to assist supported people on our transport.

 Tel: 01733 761361